MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 Tutorial
 ========
-This tutorial will guide you through the main steps of IsoDesign, from the input of a metabolic network model to the visualization and interpretation of simulation results.
+This tutorial will guide you through the main steps of IsoDesign, from loading a flux model to visualizing and interpretating design results.

-Upload data
+Load input data
 ------------------------

 .. _required_input_data_files: